Gal Gun: Gameplay

 Gal Gun is a rail shooter and bishōjo game.
-Player controls the protagonist, Tenzou, to shoot his female classmates with "Pheromone Arrow", while he moves automatically through predetermined route on each stage.
+The player controls the protagonist, Tenzou, to shoot down his female classmates with "Pheromone Arrow", while he moves automatically through predetermined route on each stage.
 The player may use the analogue stick or mouse to move the reticle on the screen.
-Girls runs towards the player trying to profess their love via notes or screams that must be prevented by shooting them.
-If player fails to do so, this results in damage to his HP.
-The girls who've been shot receive euphoria, subduing them in process.
-Each girl has their own weak point in their body that results in "Ecstasy Shot", subduing them immediately if shot.
+Girls run toward the player attempting to profess their love via notes or screams that must be prevented by firing at them.
+If player fails to do so, this results in damage to his health.
+The girls who have been shot receive euphoria, subduing them in process.
+Each girl has their own weak point in their body that results in an "Ecstasy Shot", subduing them immediately if shot.
 As the game progresses through each stage, the player may confront female teachers that must be shot multiple times, making them harder to subdue.

 If the player subdues enough girls, the Heart Gauge fills up, which enables option to initiate "Doki Doki Mode", by aiming on a girl and pressing the button.
-During Doki Doki Mode, the player needs to fill in "Doki Doki Gauge" within time limit by zooming in and shooting at selected part on the girl.
-More sensitive part of the girl will fill the gauge faster, but the girl will block the part quickly.
+During Doki Doki Mode, the player needs to fill a "Doki Doki Gauge" within the time limit by zooming in and shooting at the selected part on the girl.
+More sensitive parts of the girl will fill the gauge faster, but the girl will block the part quickly.
 When the gauge is full, the player can give her euphoria, and "Doki Doki Bomb" will subdue all the other girls on the screen.
 Tenzou's stats also changes depending on the selected girl.

-The game has dating sim-based Story Mode, where player might be asked to answer the questions from the main characters.
-Player's answer affects the main girl's love interest on Tenzou, which affects the story progression and the ending.
+The game has dating sim-based Story Mode, where player may be asked to answer the questions from the main characters.
+The player's answer affects the main girl's love interest on Tenzou, which affects the story progression and the ending.

 During Story Mode "Action Events" may occur, which can be either a mini-game or boss battle.
-Player's performance during such events will also affect the progression towards the ending.
+The player's performance during such events will also affect the progression towards the ending.

 The developer also added a panic button that switches the action for a retro-looking game, with authentic animations and sounds.
 This is referred to as a Mama kita gamen or "Mom arrived screen".

 In the original Xbox 360 version, the player could control the camera below the hemline of the girl during Doki Doki Mode.
 However, Microsoft ordered the game publisher, Alchemist, to eliminate this feature by releasing "Panties Protect Patch" [sic] update on March 18, 2011.
-This change only affects the Xbox 360 version, and therefore doesn't affect subsequent releases on other platforms.
+This change only affects the Xbox 360 version, and therefore does not affect subsequent releases on other platforms.